chanthakoun2002/game-dev-project-2d-isometric-rpg/README.md

 # (Sword Adventurer)

 ### what is this
-this is a game project i made for school and now after graduation is soemething i plant to continue developing as i improve my skills and experience
+this is a game project i made for school and now after graduation is soemething i plan to continue developing as a side project as i improve my skills and experience